1.3. Build with AI Assistants and LLMs

 Plain Text Documentation#

-The Medusa documentation is available in plain text format, which allows LLMs and AI tools to easily parse and understand the content.
+The Medusa documentation is available in plain text format, allowing LLMs and AI tools to easily parse and understand the content.

 You can access the following plain text documentation files: